Trauma-informed psychotherapy for Florida and Illinois residents. 100% TELEHEALTH. Private pay or BCBS/Florida Blue insurance only.

 Trauma therapy is a treatment approach that recognizes the impact of traumatic experiences on a person’s entire well-being.
 A trauma-informed therapist understands why survivors develop certain adaptive survival responses to protect themselves against additional trauma, and never victim-blames.
 Therapy assists clients in processing emotions and developing new strategies to improve daily functioning.
 Trauma work can be somatic in nature, so it does not always require retelling of the experience.

-A relational trauma-informed approach recognizes the impact that traumatic experiences have on a person’s entire well-being.
-Complex relational trauma happens in relation with those closest to us, and it is the result of feeling unloved, unwanted, shamed, abused or rejected.
+I have a trauma-informed, relational approach to treating complex trauma, that which happens in relation with those closest to us and it is the result of feeling unloved, unwanted, shamed, abused or rejected.
 When we become wounded in a traumatic relationship with others, these wounds can be healed within the context of a healthy, unconditionally positive therapeutic relationship.
+For South Florida clients, I also utilize in-person Accelerated Resolution Therapy.

 SFBT places focus on a person's present and future goals, rather than on past experiences and problems.
 Using SFBT, I encourage clients to envision what change would look like and then help them outline the necessary steps to solve their problems.
 Since I consider my client to be the expert in their own life, my job is to guide them through the process of recognizing what is already working for them, help them explore how best to continue amplifying those strategies, and acknowledge successes.